Celebrating 250 years of Jane Austen

 Take time for reflection at Jane Austen's final resting place

-Visit exhibitions and events at Historic Winchester venues
+Visit exhibitions and events at Hampshire Cultural Trust venues

-Discover the place where all six beloved novels were written
+Discover the cottage where all six beloved novels were created

 Explore the new exhibitions and events at Jane Austen’s House in Chawton, the most treasured site dedicated to the writer in the world.
-Her home for the last eight years of her life and where she lived, wrote and published her novels, its anniversary line-up launches in October 2024 with the opening of a new permanent exhibition, Jane Austen and the Art of Writing.
+Her home for the last eight years of her life and where she lived, wrote and published her novels, its anniversary line-up launched in October 2024 with the opening of a new permanent exhibition, Jane Austen and the Art of Writing, which celebrates and centres Jane Austen as a ground-breaking and ambitious writer in the very house where she created her six beloved novels.

 LS JAH June 2023 lowres 100